JJHPhoto/self_taught_programmer/README.md

 ## Third Thoughts

 Functions today.
 Hoping that I can finish this chapter but rough sleep last night has me hoping to just get to the first challenge.
 We shall see.

+## Third notes

+1. I completely forgot that Python lets you return a result of 'None'.
+I feel like JS doesn't let you do that and will throw an error.
+2. 'float', 'str' & 'int' remind me of trying to learn Apex formulas for Salesforce.
+3. Fading before the challenge.
+Just worn ragged by knee pain keeping me up most of the night.

+## Fourth Thoughts

+Still on the Functions chapter.
+Trying to get something in today after another sleepless night & long day.